lookit/ember-lookit-frameplayer/app/components/exp-lookit-video-consent/doc.rst

 risk_statement [String]
     [Templates 5+ only] Optional statement; if provided, it is displayed under a header "Are there any risks if you participate?".

+summary_statement [String]
+    [Templates 5+ only] Statement inserted at the beginning of the consent form, right after "Researchers led by ... are running this study ... on Lookit."
+Please only use this if your IRB *requires* particular information to be included at the beginning of the form; information is usually easier for participants to find under the appropriate header rather than inserted here!

 voluntary_participation [String]
     [Templates 5+ only] Optional additional text for under header "Participation is voluntary".
 E.g., "There are two sessions in this study; you will be invited to complete another session next month.
 It is okay not to do both sessions!"